Kn0wn-Un/Football-DAO/README.md

 ![Governance Contract](./images/GovernanceContract.png)

-## ✅ built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that are executed directly by your governance contract.
+## ✅ built a dapp that lets people connect their wallet, get an NFT, see a DAO Dashboard where they can see other members + actually vote on proposals that are executed directly by the governance contract.

 ![DAO Dashboard](./images/LoggedIn.png)